haberdashPI/vscode-master-key/notes.md

 - users should be able to populate their own bindings file with one of the existing presets as to serve as a starting point

-- ideally we presever the order of bindings, and place prefixes right before the first binding that uses them

 - validate the arguments to master-key commands so that these come up during import of a preset rather than when you run a command